apocalyptech/eschalon_utils/README.txt

    http://basiliskgames.com/eschalon-book-i
    http://basiliskgames.com/eschalon-book-ii

-For Book I, there's a character editor and a map editor.
-For Book II, there's currently just a character editor.
-The Book I map editor can edit maps stored as part of your savegame, and the global maps included in Book I's "data" directory.
+There are four separate utilities: a character editor and a map editor for both Book I and Book II.
+The map editor can edit maps stored as part of your savegame, and the global maps included in the game distribution, though for Book II there is no direct way to get at the global map files.

-Right now it supports just about everything you'd want to edit, though there's still plenty of values in the file of whose purpose I'm unaware.
+Right now the utilities support just about everything you'd want to edit, though there's still plenty of values in the file of whose purpose I'm unaware.
 See the TODO file for information on what needs to be done with the app still, which is quite a bit.

 The app seems stable enough for me, but use your head and keep a backup of any file that you use this on.
 Do let me know if it ends up eating your